Doogiemuc/liquido-backend-spring/doc/readme_liquidio_tech.md

     -Dspring.profiles.active=dev -DloadTestData=true     -Dspring.jpa.hibernate-ddl-auto=none

+## Run all tests

+Run the test cases under `srs/test/java` with `mvn test -DloadSampleDB=true`.
+Spring Boot will automatically start the test server for you.

 ### Testing against production environment

 After a deployment you should run tests against your production environment.
 You may do this manually.
 Liquido